Nancy-Chauhan/shipment-list-demo/README.md

 $ terraform destroy
 ```

+### Building the validator module

+Step into the `shipment-picture-lambda-validator` module and run `mvn clean package shade:shade`.
+This will create an uber-jar by packaging all its dependencies.
+We'll need this one in the next
+step.

+### Creating resources - running Terraform

 To generate the exact same resources on LocalStack, we need `tflocal`, a thin wrapper script around
 the terraform command line client. `tflocal` takes care of automatically configuring the local
 service